mallaprabesh1412/solo-modded-ubuntu/README.md

 📝 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License
-Feel free to fork, modify, and share!
+---